-Texas State Law requires the staff of this child-care facility to report any suspected abuse or neglect of a child to the Texas Department of Family and Protective Services (Child Abuse Hotline 800-252-5400) or a law enforcement agency.
-As outlined in the NAEYC Code of Ethical Conduct, staff is oriented and trained regarding symptoms of child abuse and neglect and reporting policies and procedures.
-When staff has reasonable cause to suspect child abuse or neglect they are required to report to Child Protective Services.
+Texas State Law requires the staff of this child-care facility to report any suspected abuse or neglect of a child to Texas Health and Human Services (Child Abuse Hotline 800-252-5400 or www.txabusehotline.org) or a law enforcement agency.
+As outlined in the HHS Child Care Regulations Minimum Standards, staff is oriented and trained regarding symptoms of child abuse and neglect and reporting policies and procedures.
+When staff has reasonable cause to suspect child abuse or neglect, they are required to report to Child Protective Services.
 Reports by the center are not made anonymously.
-All information pertaining to the report and the subsequent investigation is considered confidential by TDFPS.
+All information pertaining to the report and the subsequent investigation is considered confidential by THHS.
 At the request of CPS, parents or guardians are not informed when a report is made, in order to not impede the investigation.
 If appropriate, parents or guardians may be notified after the investigation at the discretion of the director.